 How is next year looking in terms of your clients?
 Do you have several long-term contracts or a couple of one-off projects?
 In order to be profitable, freelancers have to work continually.
 If your client forecast looks stark, you may have to up your marketing efforts.
 Alternatively, are there any clients you wish to get rid of?
 Now that you’re established, you can choose who to work with, which means you can drop any clients that no longer fit with your professional goals or schedule.

-How much do you plan to spend on marketing this year?
+How much do you plan to spend on marketing?
 Office equipment?
 Contractors?
 A lawyer?
 An accountant?
 Create a preliminary budget scheme for the next year, one that is flexible and can be altered as you find your financial footing.

 13. Organize your office